jmklamut/MazeProject/README.md

-Files for the Mouse/Maze Project
+Files for the Mouse/Maze Project.
 First "Major" C++ project